onlinehub0808/-smart-contract-best-practices/README.md

 }
 ```
+<a name="mark-untrusted-contracts"></a>

 ### Mark untrusted contracts

 Mark which contracts are untrusted.
 For example, some abstract contracts are implementable by 3rd parties.
 Use a prefix, or at minimum a comment, to highlight untrusted contracts.

 ```
 // bad